takoikatakotako/en.swiswiswift.com/content/post/2020-02-25/index.md

 +++
-title =  "SwiftUIでUIImagePickerControllerを使う"
-url = "2020-02-25"
+title =  "Using UIImagePickerController with SwiftUI" url = "2020-02-25"
 date = "2020-02-25"
-description = "SwiftUIでUIImagePickerControllerを使う"
-tags = [
+description = "Using UIImagePickerController with SwiftUI" tags = [
     "Swift"
 ]